-“Let me think about it” is one of the best things you can say when it comes staying on budget.
+“Let me think about it” is one of the best things you can say when it comes to your budget.

-So when you hit the pause button for 24-hours, it allows the rational side of your brain to come up with practical ways to spend that money instead.
+When you hit the pause button for 48-hours, it allows the rational side of your brain to come up with practical ways to spend that money instead.

 Like getting out of debt or saving money.